fused-effects/fused-effects/README.md

 [`eff`](https://github.com/lexi-lambda/eff) is similar in many ways to `fused-effects`, but is slightly more performant due to its representation of effects as typeclasses.
 This approach lets GHC generate better code in exchange for sacrificing the flexibility associated with effects represented as data types. `eff` also uses the `monad-control` package to lift effects between contexts rather than implementing an `Algebra`-style class itself.

 ### Acknowledgements

+The authors of fused-effects would like to thank:

+* Tom Schrijvers, Nicholas Wu, and all their collaborators for the research that led to `fused-effects`;
+* Alexis King for thoughtful discussions about and suggestions regarding our methodology;
+* the authors of other effect libraries, including `eff`, `polysemy`, and `capabilities`, for their exploration of the space.